Beyond and Back: Production notes

 Beyond and Back was produced by Sunn Classic Pictures, a Utah-based independent film company that specialized in releasing low-budget message movies to non-urban audiences.
 Along with such features as In Search of Noah's Ark (1976) and In Search of Historic Jesus (1979), the film was one of a series of releases from the company that attempted to present convincing scientific evidence for Christian theology.

 Based in part on a book by evangelist Ralph Wilkerson, the idea for Beyond and Back was suggested to Sunn Pictures by a freelance writer who submitted a treatment for the film after reading about the film studio in Writer's Digest.
 The film's screenwriter, Stephen Lord, was a respected television screenwriter, having written scripts for such notable sci-fi/horror programs as The Outer Limits and Kolchak: The Night Stalker.
-Directing chores went to James L. Conway, who had helmed Sunn's speculative fiction vehicle The Lincoln Conspiracy the previous year.
-The movie was filmed by cinematographer Henning Schellerup, a veteran of late '60s and early '70s porn films such as Come One, Come All (1970) and Heterosexualis (1973).
+The director was James L. Conway, who had helmed Sunn's speculative fiction vehicle The Lincoln Conspiracy the previous year.
+The movie was filmed by cinematographer Henning Schellerup, a veteran of late 1960s and early 1970s porn films such as Come One, Come All (1970) and Heterosexualis (1973).

 Parts of the film were shot in Park City, Salt Lake City, and Heber in Utah.